 Please leave all of your belongings in your car.
 Once you have gone through the check-in process, you will be directed to your specific hall.
 During check-in, you can expect to receive your ID card with access to your room and meal plan.
 We will answer questions about where to unload your belongings, how to get a hand truck and explain how to review your room using a room condition card.

 When you get to your room, you will have a packet that includes the ResLife and You Handbook, Dining Hours, the ResLife staff roster and phone numbers.
 You will be asked to complete your Room Condition online by logging into your MyHousing portal.

 Each student will have an assigned check-in time block.
-We will be sending out a survey in mid June, asking each student to rank the five most desired check-in time and days.
+We will be sending out a survey in mid June, asking each student to rank the five move desired check-in time and days.
 We will try to accommodate everyone's request and will communicate assigned check-in times in early July.

 If you are a first time freshman, please plan on checking in on Tuesday, August 18 between 7am and 6pm.
 Housing will be holding Welcome Meetings with your residence hall community, HOP leaders and RAMP mentors on Tuesday evening at 7pm to kick off the orientation events and we want you there!